dmillett/inclinician/README.md

 ### Risks
 Due to the large number of unknowns in human physiology, there are a number of existing risks to account for:

+ 1. Failure to advance understanding of human immune systems
- 1. Exposure of personal information for abuse by criminals & private or public institutions
+ 2. Exposure of personal information for abuse by criminals & private or public institutions
- 2. Accidental or deliberate falsification of data
+ 3. Accidental or deliberate falsification of data
- 3. Insufficient tests, equipment, data or understanding
+ 4. Insufficient tests, equipment, data or understanding
- 4. Misdiagnosis & poor analysis
+ 5. Misdiagnosis & poor analysis
- 5. Side effects from pharmaceutical, supplements, herbs, vaccines, etc
+ 6. Side effects from pharmaceutical, supplements, herbs, vaccines, etc

 <a name="usage"/></a>
 ## Usage
+Given the enormous variation and uniqueness of the human population and the cumulative, ongoing changes with immune expression (signaling, T-cells, b-cells, etc), it is important to gather as much data as possible before meaningful correlation and understanding of our unique immune responses can be understood.

  1. Capture physical aches/pains/fatigue/mood data via voice-to-text to schema (ex: medschema)
  2. Capture data from any personal medical equipment pulse/temperature/dermoscopy/spectrometers/etc to schema (ex: medschema)
+    - including equipment ID, etc
  3. Ownership of all laboratory tests to schema
+    - including lab ID and test ID
  4. Use this/any platform to identify medical research studies
  5. Establish contract within a blockchain construct
     - credit, research results, donate, etc